bergenpolyglotprogrammers/elixir-workshop/exercise_2.md

 ### Description

 The Karvonen heart rate formula is one method of determining your target heart rate when exercising to avoid overexerting yourself.

+:pencil2: There are dependencies ready to be installed to help you with this exercise.
+Run `mix deps.get` in your terminal, while in the root of the `elixir_workshop` folder.

-Create a program that prompts for your age and your resting heart rate, then use the Karvonen forumla to determine the target heart rate based on intensities from 55% to 95%.
+:pencil2: Create a program that prompts for your age and your resting heart rate, then use the Karvonen forumla to determine the target heart rate based on intensities from 55% to 95%.
 Generate a table with the results.

 Use a loop to cover all 5% increases in intensity and not a hard-coded set of input prompts.